A research unit of the Department of Anthropology, McGill University

-Practice of archaeology, post-colonial societies, geographic information systems (GIS), archaeology of India, computational archaeology, history of anthropology and archaeology
+Practice of archaeology, post-colonial societies, geographic information systems (GIS), archaeology of India, computational archaeology, history of science (anthropology and archaeology)

 With Dr Stephen Chrisomalis (opens new window), I examined cultural continuity and archaeological practice in Indian archaeology.
 Scholars generally accept that South Asian archaeology is characterized by archaeological investigations in India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and the Maldives.
 Yet this characterization belies disproportionate emphasis on research efforts in post-1947 India.
-This chapter from my dissertation has been submitted for the volume entitled, Human Expeditions: Inspired by Bruce Trigger, and will be published by the University of Toronto Press in spring 2013.
+This chapter from my dissertation has been published in the volume entitled, Human Expeditions: Inspired by Bruce Trigger.
+Contact me for reprints.

 Over the years, local communities, including researchers, have developed an elaborate trail network throughout the park and have recorded trails using traditional mapping techniques, such as landmarks.
 Yet until recently, researchers had documented trails on paper maps alone.
 With Tamaini Snaith, I created a spatially-referenced map for the Kibale trails.
 On this GIS template, we generated high resolution trail maps which Tamaini used in the field.
 The image gallery above presents some of these maps.
 For survey maps and details on the project, check Prof. Chapman's Kibale page (opens new window).

 Gupta, N. 2013.
 Local communities, national governments and forensic and archaeological investigations of human rights violations.
-Archaeologies -The Journal of the World Archaeological Congress (Special issue on Archaeology in Conflict).
-DOI: 10.1007/s11759-013-9225-4.
+Archaeologies -The Journal of the World Archaeological Congress (Special issue on Archaeology in Conflict), 9 (1): 106-131.